netanoir/out-of-the-black-box/README.md

 ### Conductive Self Portraits
 **Dates**: August 13-14

 **Description**: Using conductive paint, teachers and students will each make a portrait of themselves.
-Once everyone is done with their portrait, we will connect each portrait together in a chainlink circuit to make up our family/classroom portrait.
+Once everyone is done with their portrait, we will connect each portrait together in a chainlink circuit powered by an Arduino to make up our family/classroom portrait.

 **Materials**:
 - 25~50 sheets of colored paper